rscherrer/simarray/README.md

 ./simarray.py mutation.txt selection.txt recombination.txt
 ```

 Creates simulation folders based on the parameter combinations in the input files.
-The input files should be named after their respective parameter **as expected in the parameter file**, and **must have the same number of rows**, as they each list the values of one parameter across as many combinations.
-By default, the above command will create a file named `parameters.txt` and place it into each simulation folder (use the `--output-param-file` argument to change that).
+The input files should be named after their respective parameter **as expected in the parameter file** (this is defined by the simulation program you use), and **must have the same number of rows**, as they each list the values of one parameter across as many combinations.
+By default, the above command will create a file named `parameters.txt` and place it into each simulation folder (use the `--output-param-file` argument to change the name of that file).

 The output simulation folders will have names starting with `sim` by default, but that can be changed in `--sim-prefix`.
 The separator between names and values in the folder names is `_` by default, but that can also be changed, using `--separator`.